MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 While the imported Shopify order contains information about taxes, the taxes get recalculated when you create the sales document.
 That recalculation makes it important that the VAT/tax settings are correct in [!INCLUDE[prod_short](../includes/prod_short.md)].

 - Multiple product tax/VAT rates.
 For example, some product categories are liable for reduced tax rates.
-Those items must exist in [!INCLUDE[prod_short](../includes/prod_short.md)] and be mapped to Shopify products.
-Otherwise, with automatic creation of missing items, the VAT product posting group will be used.
+You can use [Tax Override](https://help.shopify.com/en/manual/taxes/tax-overrides#create-a-manual-collection-for-products-that-need-a-tax-override) feature in Shopify.
+When this items are imported and created in [!INCLUDE[prod_short](../includes/prod_short.md)] they will use tax setup from template filled in the Item Template Code of the Shopify Shop.
+Before importing orders with such items, you need to update the VAT product posting group.

 - Address-dependent tax rates.
 Use the **Tax area priority** field together with **Customer Templates** table to overwrite standard logic that fills in the **Tax Area Code** in the sales document.
 The **Tax area priority** field specifies the priority from where the function should take the information about the country/region and state/province.
 Then the corresponding record in the Shopify customer templates is found and the **Tax Area Code**, **Tax Liable**, and **VAT Bus.
 Posting Group** is used when a sales document is created.